Tools & Supplies

 19.)
 Electric drill – This is an electricity-driven machine used for making holes in doors, walls, window frames, trusses, kitchen cabinets, etc.

 20.)
-End frames – These are L-shaped mounts used at the end of cord that holds the brick work and level alignment accurately.
-They are used in bricklaying to level the alignment of brick course.
+End frames – These are L-shaped mounts used at the end of the cord that holds the brick work and level alignment accurately.
+They are used in bricklaying to level the alignment of the brick course.

 21.)
 Float – This is a hand-held tool with a smooth wooden surface on its bottom and a handle on its top.
 It is used for levelling a plastered concrete surface.